Korean, Edit

 ○ Evolution of vascular tissues led to the emergence of large trees, enabling growth in dry areas

-② Evolution of flowers : Most modern plants are angiosperms that appeared around 140 million years ago
+② Evolution of flowers: Most modern plants are flowering plants that appeared around 140 million years ago.

-○ Diversification of angiosperms led to 150 families, over 90% of modern plants through adaptive radiation
+○ Diversification of angiosperms led to double fertilization and 150 families, over 90% of modern plants through adaptive radiation.

 ③ No nutrient provisioning until the egg cell is fertilized